Secondary Dual Educator Program

 SDEP is a full-time, graduate-level, teacher preparation program that is completed within two academic years.

-The next cohort begins fall 2013 and culminates spring 2015.
+The next cohort begins fall 2015and culminates spring 2017.
 SDEP graduates earn a master’s degree in education and dual licensure in a middle/secondary-level content area and special education.

 In 2011, SDEP was one of seven teacher education programs nationwide to receive a federal grant called the Merging Transition, Special, and Secondary Education Project (MTSS).
 The MTSS is a five-year project that will provide scholarships to 40 GSE students in the Secondary Dual Educator Program (SDEP).
 The new grant is funded by the USDE, Office of Special Education and Rehabilitation Services and will be a collaboration between the Graduate School of Education and the School of Social Work.